XTX33/Tillerstead-main/_posts/2025-11-05-home-depot-shower-systems-picks.md

 ---
 layout: post
 title: "Home Depot Picks: Good–Better–Best Shower Systems (and How Pros Use Them Right)"
-description: "South Jersey homeowners: learn which waterproofing systems from Home Depot actually hold up—RedGard, Schluter® KERDI, and GoBoard—and how Tillerstead installs them to last."
+description: "South Jersey homeowners: discover which Home Depot waterproofing systems—RedGard, Schluter® KERDI, GoBoard—actually meet code, and how Tillerstead installs them to TCNA and NJ HIC standards."
 ---

-You can buy a lot of what you need for a solid, watertight shower at **Home Depot**—if you know what you’re looking at.
-The key is combining **store-bought systems** with **professional prep and methods** that meet manufacturer specs and **TCNA standards**.
-That’s how **Tillerstead LLC** builds lasting showers across Atlantic County and South Jersey.
+You can source robust, code-compliant shower waterproofing at **Home Depot**—if you know what to look for and how to install it.
+The difference between a lasting shower and a future leak isn’t the brand; it’s **TCNA-compliant prep, manufacturer-correct methods, and NJ HIC-licensed execution**.
+That’s the Tillerstead standard for Atlantic County and South Jersey.

-Below is a **Good–Better–Best** breakdown to help you understand where each system shines—and where to be cautious.
+Below, we break down the **Good–Better–Best** options, with technical specifics and pro-level cautions.

 ---

 ## 🟢 Good: Liquid-Applied Waterproofing (e.g., RedGard®)

-**Best for:** Standard layouts, budget-conscious builds, or repairs over existing cement board.
+**Best for:** Standard layouts, budget-conscious projects, or repairs over cement board.

-**How it works:** A roll-on or trowel-on membrane creates a waterproof barrier directly over the cement board.
+**How it works:** A liquid membrane (like RedGard®) is rolled or troweled directly onto cement board, forming a seamless waterproof barrier.

-**Keys to success:**
+**Critical details:**

-- Apply to the **required thickness** (check the label and use a **wet-film gauge**).
+- Apply to **manufacturer-specified thickness** (use a **wet-film gauge**—ANSI A118.10).
-- Ensure **complete coverage** at corners, seams, and penetrations.
+- Ensure **full coverage** at all corners, seams, and penetrations.
-- Allow full **cure time** before tile.
+- Allow for **complete curing** before tiling—don’t shortcut dry times.

-**Pros:**
+**Advantages:**
-✅ Easy to find at Home Depot
+✅ Widely available at Home Depot
-✅ Flexible around irregular shapes
+✅ Flexible for irregular layouts
-✅ Affordable and quick to apply
+✅ Cost-effective and fast to apply

-**Watch-outs:**
+**Risks:**
-⚠️ Most failures happen when coats are too thin or missed in corners.
+⚠️ Most failures result from thin coats or missed corners—inspect with a wet-film gauge.
-⚠️ Needs consistent drying time—don’t rush it.
+⚠️ Rushing cure time leads to adhesion and waterproofing failures.

 ---

 ## 🟡 Better: Sheet Membrane Systems (e.g., Schluter® KERDI)

-**Best for:** Full shower rebuilds where you want consistent, testable waterproofing.
+**Best for:** Full shower rebuilds where you want verifiable, surface-level waterproofing.

-**How it works:** Thinset-bonded sheets overlap to form a continuous barrier, sealed with banding and corners.
+**How it works:** Sheets (like KERDI) are embedded in thinset, overlapped, and sealed with banding and pre-formed corners, creating a continuous waterproof layer.

-**Pros:**
+**Advantages:**
-✅ Waterproof right at the surface—no moisture soaking into the backer
+✅ Waterproofing is right at the surface—no wicking into backer
-✅ Easy to **flood test** before tile
+✅ Easy to **flood test** per code before tiling
-✅ Long track record in both DIY and professional installs
+✅ Proven in both DIY and pro installs

-**Watch-outs:**
+**Risks:**
-⚠️ Roll seams tight and follow overlap requirements.
+⚠️ Overlap seams per manufacturer spec (typically 2" minimum—see TCNA B422).
-⚠️ Use the correct thinset (usually **unmodified** for Schluter).
+⚠️ Use **unmodified thinset** for Schluter systems—incorrect mortar voids warranty.
-⚠️ Plan corner details before you start—folds matter.
+⚠️ Plan corners and penetrations in advance; improper folds = leaks.

 ---

 ## 🟣 Best: Foam Backer Boards + Integrated Pans (e.g., KERDI-BOARD®, KERDI-SHOWER, GoBoard®)

-**Best for:** Full rebuilds, large-format tile, or tight deadlines where precision, flatness, and an integrated drain solution matter.
+**Best for:** Full rebuilds, large-format tile, or projects needing precision, flatness, and integrated drains.

-**How it works:** Lightweight foam backer boards create a waterproof substrate that ties into prefabricated pans or manufacturer drain kits to form a single, testable waterproof assembly.
+**How it works:** Lightweight foam boards and prefabricated pans form a waterproof substrate, tying into manufacturer drain kits for a single, testable assembly.

-**Pros:**
+**Advantages:**
-✅ Ultra-flat planes for **large-format tile**
+✅ Ultra-flat, stable planes for **large-format tile**
-✅ Few or no exposed fasteners in wet zones when detailed per the manufacturer
+✅ Minimal exposed fasteners in wet zones when detailed per manufacturer
-✅ Faster, lighter, and cleaner handling on site
+✅ Faster, cleaner, and lighter than cement board

-**Watch-outs:**
+**Risks:**
-⚠️ Use the manufacturer’s **fasteners, washers, tapes, sealants, and drain kits**—mixing brands or improvised details can void warranties.
+⚠️ Use only **manufacturer-approved fasteners, washers, tapes, sealants, and drains**—mixing brands voids warranties and code compliance.
-⚠️ Follow specified screw spacing, bedding, and bonding methods; confirm slope to drain and seal all penetrations.
+⚠️ Follow all screw spacing, bedding, and slope requirements; seal every penetration.

 ---

-## 💡 The Pro Angle: Why Method Matters More Than Brand
+## 💡 The Pro Angle: Method > Brand

-All three systems—liquid, sheet, and foam—can perform beautifully **if** installed correctly.
-The weak link is never the product; it’s the **method**.
+All three systems—liquid, sheet, foam—can pass a flood test and last decades **if installed to TCNA and manufacturer standards**.
+The weak link is always the method, not the product.

 At **Tillerstead**, we:

-- Install to **manufacturer and ANSI standards** (A118.10 / A118.12).
+- Install to **ANSI A118.10/A118.12** and **TCNA** details (B422, B421, EJ171).
-- Use **movement joints** per TCNA EJ171.
+- Use **movement joints** per TCNA EJ171 for crack isolation.
-- Perform **flood tests** where required.
+- Perform and document **flood tests** before tile.
-- Document prep and waterproofing with photos before tile goes up.
+- Provide photo documentation of prep and waterproofing for every project (NJ HIC compliance).

-That means you can pick up your favorite system at Home Depot, and we’ll make sure it’s **assembled right**, not just “stuck together.”
+**You can buy the materials—Tillerstead ensures they’re assembled to code, not just “stuck together.”**

 ---

 **Bottom line:**
-You can buy quality waterproofing materials at any big-box store—but durability comes from how they’re detailed, sealed, and documented.
+Big-box stores sell quality waterproofing, but only code-compliant detailing, sealing, and documentation deliver lasting results—and protect your investment.

-If you’re in **South Jersey or Atlantic County**, we’re happy to help you plan the right mix of DIY + professional installation.
+If you’re in **South Jersey or Atlantic County**, let’s plan the right mix of DIY and professional installation for your project.

 **Next step:**
-Send your shower photos and goals to **<info@tillerstead.com>**, or visit the [Contact page](/contact.html) to start a consultation.
+Send your shower photos and goals to **<info@tillerstead.com>**, or visit the [Contact page](/contact.html) to start a code-compliant consultation.

 ---

-Do the work with integrity and care.
+_Do the work with integrity and care.
+That’s the Tillerstead way._